zhangyiallen/Object_CP/README.md

 ### 2. Real Data Applications/
 This folder contains code for Section 5.1 of the paper: to demonstrate how to use the proposed WBS-SN algorithm for multiple change point estimation.

-- `WBS_critic_value.R`: reproduce the rows in Table 1 of Section 4.1 with n=200
+- `WBS_critic_value.R`: simulate the rejection criteria used in the WBS-SN algorithm
-- `WBS-SN.R`: reproduce the rows in Table 1 of Section 4.1 with n=400
+- `WBS-SN.R`: reproduce the results in Section 5.1 of the paper

 ---